rossgk2/AdobeSignJava8SDKEdits/README.md

 5. Use the dependencies from the build.gradle from the GigaSign source code in a build.gradle file.
 (This works since the build.gradle from the GigaSign source code is derived from the build.gradle for the Java 8 Adobe Sign SDK).
 Put this build.gradle in fldr.
 Also, add a settings.gradle file to fldr whose only content is the single line `include ':rest-api-sdk'`.

 6. Follow the below steps 1 - 4 and view the repository in Eclipse Mars 2.
 For some reason, some of the decompiled source files are missing `import` statements, even though those `import` statements can be seen when browsing the original files in JD-GUI.
 Manually fix these import statements.

+7. After all of the missing `import` statements are added, there will still be compile errors.
+If you browse the original files with JD-GUI before doing "Save all sources", you will see these same errors.
+This is because these errors are an artifact of the decompilation.
+Fix the errors by making educated guesses as to what the code is supposed to be.

 # How to build the code in this repository